keyboard_arrow_up

 Components of Pneumatic Conveying Systems

-• Equipment for producing a gaseous flow.
+• Equipment responsible for generating the gas flow.

 Advantages of Pneumatic Conveyors Systems